stringalex/stringalex/README.md

 - 👋 Hi, I’m Alex Stringer
-- I am a student at The University of Texas at Arlington
-- Pursuing my Bachelor's in Computer Science
+- Graduate from The University of Texas at Arlington  with a Bachelor's in Computer Science
 - Can reach me at alexstringer26@gmail.com

 <!---